-Our FREE Facebook group is a place for like-minded people to come together to share creative ideas, personal experiences, quick tips and simple tricks, or anything else that might motivate or inspire you along your journey to better health and personal sovereignty.
+Our FREE Facebook group is a place for like-minded people to come together to share creative ideas, personal experiences, quick tips, simple tricks, or anything else that might motivate or inspire you along your journey to better health and personal sovereignty.
 More importantly, the Ancestral Health Network is a safe and supportive space for you and others to build community around the passions you love.

 Don't be shy or hesitate to ask a question.
 More likely than not, one of our knowledgeable members already has the answer.